jacklowrie/piazza-bot/README.md

-# piazza-bot
+# PiazzaBot
+PiazzaBot is a simple slack bot that makes discussing posts on Piazza easier.
-Slack bot that expands piazza post numbers to include a link to the actual post.
+When a post is mentioned by ID, PiazzaBot will respond with a link to that post.

+## Installation
+[to do]

-## Dependencies
+## Development
-Slack Bolt
-python dotenv
+PiazzaBot is built using [Slack's Bolt framework]{https://github.com/SlackAPI/bolt-python}.